arashnm80/arashnm80.github.io/handbook/play-to-win-or-don't-play-at-all.md

-**world is a cruel place and life is hell**
+**world is a cruel place and life is mostly hell**
 **but there might be a black swan chance to find or create an oasis.**
 **so leave or or total-war for narrow possibility to live**

-life is a bitch and it always assaults you with a gigantic shitpile of pain, failure and heartbreak. what are you gonna do about it? are you going to freak out, break down in your stress and cry in bathroom? or are you gonna stay calm and fight back like hell?
+life is a bitch and it always assaults you with a gigantic shitpile of pain, failure and heartbreak. what am i gonna do about it? am i going to freak out, break down in my stress and cry in bathroom? or am i gonna stay calm and fight back like hell?

+in an idealistic world, would i have liked/wanted to be like this? to endure this much pain and sacrifice in fighting?
+FUCK NO. but if this is my best option and the less shittiest one among all the shitty possibilities, i have/want to give my 100 to be that person.

 ### stay-advance-leave
 there are generally 3 main choices ahead of me